Suit: History

-Composition
+Elements

 There are many possible variations in the choice of the style, the garments, and the details of a suit.

 Cut

 The silhouette of a suit is its outline.
 Tailored balance created from a canvas fitting allows a balanced silhouette so a jacket need not be buttoned and a garment is not too tight or too loose.
 A proper garment is shaped from the neck to the chest and shoulders to drape without wrinkles from tension.
 Shape is the essential part of tailoring that often takes hand work from the start.
-The two main cuts are double-breasted suits, a conservative design with two columns of buttons, spanned by a large overlap of the left and right sides; and single-breasted suits, in which the sides overlap very slightly, with a single column of buttons.
+The two main cuts are double-breasted suits, a conservative design with two columns of buttons, spanned by a large overlap of the left and right sides; and single-breasted suits, in which the sides meet in the centre of the torso with a single column of buttons, overlapping only enough for one, two or three buttons to close, with by convention the jacket front cut so that the lowest button is not designed to close.

-Good tailoring anywhere in the world is characterised by strongly tapered sides and minimal shoulder, whereas rack suits are often padded to reduce labour.
-More casual suits are characterised by less construction and tailoring, much like the sack suit, a loose American style.
+Different styles of tailoring create different silhouettes, from the heavily padded military-inspired cut of traditional British tailors, to the less structured Neopolitan style.
+An essential part of this profile shaping is the inclusion of darts, reductions of fabric which allow for the coat to have a stronger shape.
+For example, the American sack suit does not feature pleats, which creates a straighter and looser fit.

 There are three ways to buy suits: